Morenoch26/OffsetInspect/README.md

 - Optional symbol or function boundary hints when available

-Explicit Non-Goals

-The following are intentionally out of scope:

-- Automatic obfuscation or mutation

-- Detection bypass logic

-- Exploit development features

-- Dynamic execution or analysis

-OffsetInspect will remain a read-only inspection utility.

 ---

 ## Workflow for Static Detection & Obfuscation of Programmable Executable